supercow/pizzaops-puppetdb_shared_cert/README.markdown

 ## Module Description

-This module uses `reidmv-puppet_certificate` to generate certificates on the CA node, and then distributes them to the PuppetDB node via standard file resources, before the puppet_enterprise::puppetdb class tries to copy them into PuppetDB's ssl directory.
+This module uses `reidmv-puppet_certificate` to generate certificates on the CA node, and then distributes them to the PuppetDB node via standard file resources, before the `puppet_enterprise::puppetdb` class copies them into PuppetDB's ssl directory.

 ## Setup